symfony/symfony-docs/http_cache.rst

         error_log($kernel->getLog());

-The ``AppCache`` object has a sensible default configuration, but it can be finely tuned via a set of options you can set by overriding the :method:`Symfony\\Bundle\\FrameworkBundle\\HttpCache\\HttpCache::getOptions` method::
+The ``CacheKernel`` object has a sensible default configuration, but it can be finely tuned via a set of options you can set by overriding the :method:`Symfony\\Bundle\\FrameworkBundle\\HttpCache\\HttpCache::getOptions` method::

-    // app/AppCache.php
+    // src/CacheKernel.php
+    namespace App;

     use Symfony\Bundle\FrameworkBundle\HttpCache\HttpCache;

-    class AppCache extends HttpCache
+    class CacheKernel extends HttpCache
     {
         protected function getOptions()
         {